-- Subject to article 155 (which relates to allegiance, insanity, and other matters) a person shall be qualified for election as a member of the National Assembly if, and shall not be so qualified unless, he --- - (a) is a citizen of Guyana of the age of eighteen vears or upwards; and is able to speak and, unless incapacitated by blindness or other physical cause, to read the English language with a degree of proficiency sufficient to enable him to take an active part in the proceedings of the Assembly.
+(b) is able to speak and, unless incapacitated by blindness or other physical cause, to read the the English language with a degree of proficiency sufficient to enable him to take an active part in the proceedings of the Assembly.

-Members of the National Assembly shall vacate their Tenure of seats in the Assembly in the circumstances set out in article seats of members of the National
+Tenure of seats of members of the National Assembly shall vacate their seats in the Assembly in the circumstances set out in article 156.

+First meeting of the National Assembly.